Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 I love this idea.
-It’s easy, cute and includes jewelry 🙂 I’m sure your other half will love it.
-It comes from Sweet Little BlueBird blog.
+It’s easy, cute, and includes jewelry 🙂 I’m sure your other half will love it.
+It comes from the Sweet Little BlueBird blog.
 All you need is a frame, some scrapbook paper, silver jewelry string, and heart charms.

 You can use a key instead of the hearts as well, like a “key to my heart” thing.

 Remove the glass from the frame.
-Use the scrapbook paper for the background(or you can use fabric as well).
-For the charms, use the string and twist it like on the photo above.
+Use scrapbook paper for the background(or you can use fabric as well).
+For the charms, use the string and twist it like in the photo above.

 Place them on the main string and twist them again.
-Tuck the ends of the string under the frame, secure with a glue gun.
+Tuck the ends of the string under the frame and secure it with a glue gun.
 And that’s it!
 Pretty impressive, isn’t it?

 I hope you’ve enjoyed this article packed with awesome DIY Valentine’s gifts for her.
 If you did, why not go and pin it to your DIY Valentine’s gifts board.